sclevine/agouti/index.md

         agoutiDriver.Stop()
     })

-Update this file to run your choice of WebDriver.
-For this example, we'll use Selenium:
+Update this file with your choice of WebDriver.
+For this example, we'll use Selenium.

     package potato_test